Are your SEO strategies only focussed on optimizing for Google?

 Note that Bing (the next big competitor to Google) increased its market share from 3.5% to 5.26% for the same period.

 Not optimizing for Other Search Engines causes your Site to Lose Rank elsewhere

 Just because Google is the most popular and most used, it doesn’t mean it’s the only search engine out there.

 You may have heard of Bing and Yahoo.
-There are dozens other search engines like – DuckDuckGo, Baidu, Yandex – that have a cult following.
+There are dozens of other search engines like – DuckDuckGo, Baidu, and Yandex – that have a cult following.